-- Instrumentation Pre-Work: what you should think about before deciding what data to send
+- Instrumentation pre-work: Things to consider before deciding what data to send

-- Event Data: what events or user actions you should track
+- Event data: How to identify the events or user actions you should track

-- User Properties & Event Properties: what attributes you should send to upscale your analytics
+- User properties & event properties: The attributes you should send to upscale your analytics

-If you are a developer or product manager who will be responsible for instrumenting Amplitude, then you should also read our Getting Started Guide for Developers as well.
+(If you're a developer or product manager who will be responsible for instrumenting Amplitude, you should also read our getting started guide for developers.)

 For more detailed recommendations and best practices on what user and event properties to track, check out our Data Taxonomy Playbook.